mangoproxy-code/cookie_walker/README.md

     ```

 2. Use the GUI to:
-    - Input your proxy (if using a proxy) in the format `user:password@host:port`.
+    - Input your proxy configuration in the format `user:password@host:port`.
-    - Toggle the "Use Proxy" checkbox based on your preference.
     - Browse and select the file containing the URLs.
-    - Click "Start" to begin the profile warming process.
+    - Click "Start" to begin the process.

-3. Check the `cookies.json` file for the collected cookies.
+    - Click "Stop and Save" to stop the process and save the results.
+    - Click "Open Map" to view the interactive map.
+    - Click "Open JSON" to view the JSON file with the results.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Author

+Alex Whynot